 Victims of Dragon Pox

-While a cure has been available for the past 500 years, the disease still claims victims to this day.
+While the Dragon Pox cure has been available for the past 500 years, the disease still claims victims to this day.
 It seems to be particularly deadly for the elderly, as evidenced by this list of known fatalities:

 - Draco Malfoy’s grandfather, Abraxas Malfoy, died of Dragon Pox, although Professor Slughorn doesn’t find this surprising as Abraxas was very old (HBP9).